shaik1002/biggitlabbomb/doc/administration/broadcast_messages.md

 > - Target roles [introduced](https://gitlab.com/gitlab-org/growth/team-tasks/-/issues/461) in GitLab 14.8 [with a flag](../administration/feature_flags.md) named `role_targeted_broadcast_messages`.
 Disabled by default.
 > - Theme [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/83251) and background color removed in GitLab 14.10.

-GitLab can display two types of broadcast messages to users of a GitLab instance:
+GitLab can display broadcast messages to users of a GitLab instance.
+There are two types of broadcast messages:

 - Banners
 - Notifications